 By Deb Drain

 Trumpeter Swans live and breed in wetlands, shallow ponds, lakes, and slow rivers.
 They require open water year-round to access their primary food source, aquatic plants, of which a mature adult can consume up to 20 pounds/day.
 Trumpeter Swans are also very sensitive to human disturbance.
-Although they have become somewhat “tolerant” of people in the YNP and IP areas, it’s always best to give them their space.
+Although they have become somewhat “tolerant” of people in the YNP and IP areas, giving them their space is always best.

 Trumpeter Swan population recovery is one of our most successful conservation efforts.
 By 1932 it was estimated that the total remaining Trumpeter population was the 70 birds that resided at Red Rocks Lake, MT.
 The North American population is now estimated at 46,225 birds, with approximately 500 birds in the tri-state area of MT, ID, and WY.
 Unfortunately, they still face threats from climate change, habitat loss, and lead.
 Trumpeters can be seen in the IP area at Swan Lake, Harriman State Park, the Henry’s Fork of the Snake and Buffalo Rivers, Yellowstone National Park, and Red Rocks National Wildlife Refuge (Centennial Valley, MT).
 If you’re lucky enough to see these magnificent birds enjoy your time with them and say a little thank you to those who made it possible.